 was an Animated Anthology

-experiment that ran during the CBS Saturday Morning block in the fall of 1992.
+experiment that ran during the NBC Saturday Morning block in the fall of 1992.
 The show's format essentially predated Animaniacs

 by one year (in fact, future Pinky and the Brain

 writer Tom Minton worked on the "Totally Tasteless Videos" segments), though Raw Toonage

 to the mix each week.

 However, the show only lasted twelve episodes